isomerpages/moe-sls/_teacher-user-guide/Assign/(A1,iii) Assign MOE Library Lessons.md

 </ol>
 <h2 id="add-moe-lesson-as-class-group-resource">Add MOE Module as Class Group Resource</h2>
 <hr>
-<p><strong>Important</strong>: If module permissions to allow teachers to copy/assign/publish and students to copy this lesson are not selected, it will not be possible to add the lesson as a Class Group Resource.</p>
+<p><strong>Important</strong>: If module permissions to allow teachers to copy/assign/publish and students to copy this Module are not selected, it will not be possible to add the Module as a Class Group Resource.</p>
 <ol>
 <li><p>Click the MOE Library <strong>Module</strong> <strong>card</strong> that you would like to view.</p>
 </li>